zocker-160/ifm/doc/solving.rst

 There may be times when you want a map connection to appear on the map, but not be used in solving the game---for example, it may be certain death to go that way.
-You can use the ``nopath`` attribute of rooms, links and joins to indicate this.
+You can use the :keyword:`nopath` attribute of rooms, links and joins to indicate this.
 It doesn't affect map output in any way.

 Another use for this attribute is to force the game solver to do things in a different order.
 This might be preferable to adding fake task